Keeping the streets clean

-The council provides a free graffiti removal service for domestic residential properties and businesses with fewer than 50 employees, if the graffiti is visible to the public.
+We provide a free graffiti removal service for domestic residential properties and businesses with fewer than 50 employees.
+That is if the graffiti is visible to the public.

 Graffiti is removed using a variety of methods, such as, jet washing, painting out, using chemicals.
 The removal of graffiti from private property is subject to the signing of an indemnity form by the property owner.

-The council will respond to reports of offensive graffiti within 1 working day and non-offensive within 3 working days - this initial response allows the council to establish who owns the property, if the free removal service is applicable and if so, to request an indemnity form.
+We will respond to reports of offensive graffiti within 1 working day and non-offensive within 3 working days.
+This initial response allows us to establish who owns the property and if the free removal service is applicable.
+If so, to request an indemnity form.

-The council will remove offensive graffiti within 1 working day and non-offensive within 3 days of receiving the indemnity form - we encourage the prompt return of indemnity forms so not to delay the removal of the graffiti.
+We will remove offensive graffiti within 1 working day and non-offensive within 3 days of receiving the indemnity form.
+We encourage the prompt return of indemnity forms so not to delay the removal of the graffiti.

 To let us know about an issue with graffiti use the online form below: